Catilina Aubameyang: Club career

 Aubameyang was born in Libreville, Gabon.
 He started his European career at Reggiana, and then transferred to AC Milan in 2000.
 In the 2001–02 season, Aubameyang made one appearance in the UEFA Cup, against BATE Borisov.
 In the 2002–03 season, he made one appearance in UEFA Champions League, against Deportivo La Coruña.
 He also made one appearance in Serie A as a starter in a 4–2 loss to Piacenza Calcio.

 Aubameyang was then loaned to various teams, and went back to Gabon with 105 Libreville in the summer of 2006.
 In January 2007, he signed for Championnat National club Paris FC.
 At the beginning of the 2007–08 season, Aubameyang joined Ajaccio.
 From 2013 until his retirement in 2017, he played in lower divisions in Lombardy, Italy.

 International career

 Born in Gabon, Aubameyang played once for the France under-19s.
 He earned nine caps for the Gabon national team, scoring one goal.

 Personal life

 Catilina is the son of former Gabonese international Pierre Aubameyang.
 He is the elder brother of Willy Aubameyang and the half-brother of Pierre-Emerick Aubameyang.
-Through his father, Catilina also has a French passport that enabled him to play for France's youth team.
+Through his father, Catilina also has French nationality, which enabled him to play for France's youth team.